About the Alexandria Domestic Violence Program

 - Establish policies and procedures that address family violence.
 Remember family violence can also mean a threat to workplace security.

 - Presentations on this issue are available.
 Call 703.746.4911 for information.

 - Be aware of any visible warning signs.

 - Offer referrals with domestic violence or intimate partner violence services.

 - Help to create a workplace safety plan.

 - Be sure to respect the employee's privacy.
-This is a very difficult time for her/him and confidentiality is important.
+This is a very difficult time and confidentiality is important.

 - Attend Family Violence issues training.